 - mobile catering vans

 - business run from home

-If you are unsure whether any aspect of your food operations would require approval, please contact our Food and Safety Group for guidance on 01539 733 333.
+If you are unsure whether any aspect of your food operations would require approval, please contact our Food and Safety Group for guidance.

 You should talk to your local planning authority about any change to the business.

 Premises licences would be required if you:

 - provide hot food or drink after 11pm